mqttjs/MQTT.js/README.md

   - `transformWsUrl` : optional `(url, options, client) => url` function For ws/wss protocols only.
 Can be used to implement signing urls which upon reconnect can have become expired.
+  - `createWebsocket` : optional `url, websocketSubProtocols, options) => Websocket` function For ws/wss protocols only.
+Can be used to implement a custom websocket subprotocol or implementation.
   - `resubscribe` : if connection is broken and reconnects, subscribed topics are automatically subscribed again (default `true`)
   - `messageIdProvider`: custom messageId provider. when `new UniqueMessageIdProvider()` is set, then non conflict messageId is provided.